 - Configure Apache mod_security and mod_rewrite filters to block PHP attacks.
 See Google search for mod_security and Google search for mod_rewrite.
 (Note: These are advanced methods that usually require agreement and coordination with your hosting provider.
 Such options are enabled or disabled on a server-wide basis and are not individually adjustable on shared servers.)

 - Be sure MySQL accounts are set with limited access.
 The initial install of MySQL is insecure and careful configuration is required.
 (See the MySQL Manuals) Note: This item applies only to those administering their own servers, such as dedicated servers.
 Users of shared servers are dependent on their hosting provider to set proper database security.)

 - Understand how to work with the php.ini file, and how PHP configurations are controlled.
 Study the Official List of php.ini Directives at http://www.php.net, and the well-documented default php.ini file included with every PHP install.
 Here is the latest default php.ini file on the official PHP site.

-PHP 4 is deprecated and has become obsolete.
-Some hosting providers still have both available on servers to support outdated scripts.
-Joomla requires PHP5.
+PHP versions become deprecated and has become obsolete.
+Some hosting providers still have several available on servers to support outdated scripts.
+Joomla should be using PHP7.x.
 (See Joomla Requirements)